Milan Film Festival: History

 The industry section is a 3-days long program which includes open talks on storytelling, filmmaking, advertising, as well as masterclasses and workshops by prominent guests of MFF.
 Other sections are MyScreen, dedicated to cinema in the post-Internet world, Immigration Day, Other Natures (environmental documentaries), Incontri Italiani (Italian Meetings), Milano Film Festivalino (targeted on the younger audience), etc.

 The list of events include screenings of diploma works made by students of Civica Scuola di Cinema Luchino Visconti.

-Since 2011, the festival has been directed by Alessandro Beretta.
+Since 2011, the festival has been co-directed by Alessandro Beretta and Vincenzo Rossini.
 In 2018, Gabriele Salvatores was invited to be a co-director along with Beretta.
 Among the selectors, there are critics Boris Sollazzo and Antonello Catacchio.

 In 2021, the festival was relocated to Porta Venezia district.
 That year, a special competition ‘Senza Frontiere’ (‘Without Borders’) was launched, bringing together short and feature-length works by different directors, including both young and female directors.